 #13.
 Spot Whales Around Ireland

-All Island Whale Watch Day takes place in August.
+All Island Whale Watch Day takes place on Saturday 25th August.
 Members of the public are invited to join the Irish Whale and Dolphin Group (IWDG) on one of 20 land-based whale watches being held at headlands around the Irish coast between 2:00-5:00 pm.

 #14.
 Find Mrs Kevin’s Cat at Fota House

 Fota House and Gardens in Cork offers visitors a look at how life was lived in the past, whether as a servant or as a member of the gentry.
 When you tour the house you get to see behind the scenes to the bedrooms and a Victorian nursery.
 Then visit the service wing, where you can see the working conditions of all the servants.

 “Where is Mrs Kevin’s Cat?!” is a families tour through the House with a dedicated guide, solving the mystery of where the house keeper’s cat has got to.
 It’s a great way for children to enjoy learning about the House and the people who lived here.